 The options that are and are not acceptable to an individual may not appear the same way to others.
 I could choose to be hospitalized for my illness, where I would have access to a more effective form of treatment than I can access in the community.
-However, there are very strong negatives to hospitalization, so in very few circumstances would that be an unacceptable choice for me.
+However, there are some very significant downsides to hospitalization, so in very few circumstances would that be an acceptable choice for me.
 Deeming that option unacceptable is, in itself, a choice, even though it’s not ideal.

 Happiness, on the other hand, is deemed by many to be a choice, but while it may be desirable, it’s not always on the menu of options.
-If my options are A or B, I can’t choose H.
+If my options are A or B, it doesn’t accomplish anything for me to try to choose H.